Meditation’s many benefits

-Mindful thinking requires you to focus solely on your present moment—how you feel, what you are thinking, what you are doing.
-When you are meditating, mindful thinking helps you ward off intrusive thoughts that disrupt your concentration, breathing and relaxing.
+Mindful thinking requires you to focus solely on your present moment—how you feel, what you are thinking, what you are doing, etc. When you are meditating, mindful thinking helps you ward off intrusive thoughts that disrupt your concentration, breathing and relaxing.

 For example, “What should I cook for dinner?” or “Did I set the DVR for my favorite show?” or “I forgot to do X, Y, or Z!”

-A mindful meditator lets those thoughts go and focuses on meditation-related thoughts—the deepness of your breathing, the smell of air going in and out of your lungs, the quietness of the room, the feeling of relaxation spreading throughout their body, and so on.
+Being a mindful meditator means you can let those thoughts go and focus on meditation-related thoughts—the deepness of your breathing, the smell of air going in and out of your lungs, the quietness of the room, the feeling of relaxation spreading throughout your body, and so on.

 It takes practice to “let go” of distracting thoughts.
 Millions have succeeded, and you can too.
 Like any exercise, you improve with repetition.
 They call it a “practice” for a reason.

-Tips and Meditation Aids to Help Get Your Started
+Tips and Meditation Aids to Help Get You Started

 The best meditation aids combine relaxing music and sound effects (chirping birds, buzzing insects, streams of water, etc.) and run continuously for 15 to 30 minutes—the perfect length of a meditation session.
 Plug in ear phones if you have to.
 The whole point is to isolate yourself from distraction as much as possible.